-Milan's Duomo, or Cathedral, is the largest Gothic cathedral in the world.
-Construction started in 1386 but took nearly 500 years to complete.
-135 spires and 3200 statues adorn the duomo roof and you can take an elevator (or climb the stairs) to the rooftop for a close-up view as well as magnificent views of the city below.
-(See photos by clicking on the link above.)
-Piazza del Duomo, the square where the cathedral sits, is the hub of Milan's historic center.
-Also on the square are a statue of Vittorio Emanuele and the Palazzo Reale housing the Duomo Museum and Contemporary Art Museum.
+Milan's Duomo, or cathedral, is the largest Gothic cathedral in the world.
+Construction began in 1386, but it took nearly 500 years to complete.
+More than 130 spires and over 3,000 statues adorn the Duomo's roof; take an elevator (or climb the stairs) to the rooftop for a close-up view.
+You'll also catch some magnificent views of the city below.
+Below, Milan's Piazza del Duomo, the square where the cathedral sits, is the hub of the city's historic center.
+The square is also home to a statue of Vittorio Emanuele and the Palazzo Reale housing the Duomo Museum and Contemporary Art Museum.

-The 15th century Convent of Santa Maria della Grazie houses Leonardo Da Vinci's famous fresco, The Last Supper.
+The 15th-century Convent of Santa Maria della Grazie houses Leonardo Da Vinci's famous fresco, The Last Supper.
 Although the building was bombed in 1943, the fresco survived.
-To see the fresco, it's necessary to book in advance.
-Since tickets can be difficult to get, it's best to book about two months in advance.
-You can buy Last Supper tickets online in US dollars through Select Italy.
-Open Tuesday through Sunday.
+To see the iconic mural, you must book in advance, sometimes more than two months ahead of time.

-Milan's castle, Castello Sforzesco, is near the center of Milan and unlike many castles you don't have to climb a hill to get to it.
-Inside the castle are several museums but even if you don't want to go into a museum, the castle is a good place to wander around and the courtyard serves as a local park.
+Milan's castle, Castello Sforzesco, is near the city center and, unlike many castles, you don't have to climb a hill to get to it.
+The castle is home to several different museums, displaying paintings, furniture, and other cultural and historic artifacts, including works by da Vinci and Michelangelo, including the latter's final sculpture, the Rondanini Pietà.
+But even if you don't want to visit a museum, the castle is an excellent place to wander around—its courtyard serves as a local park.
 You can see castle artifacts and architecture details.
-The art museum houses Michelangelo's last sculpture, the Rondanini Pietà.
-There's also the Museum of Ancient Art, a collection of musical instruments, and the Egyptian and prehistoric sections of the Archeology Museum.
+There's also a collection of musical instruments and the Egyptian and Prehistoric sections of the Archeology Museum.

 Teatro alla Scala, or La Scala, is one of Italy's top historic opera houses.
-La Scala first opened in 1778 and has been the opening venue for many famous operas.
-The theater was renovated in 2004.
-Attending an opera in La Scala is a top experience for opera fans but you'll need to book in advance.
-La Scala's museum has a collection of musical instruments and portraits and busts of musicians and you can view the auditorium from boxes and the backstage area.
-It's currently open daily except holidays, 9-12:30 and 1:30 to 5:30pm.Continue to 5 of 12 below.
+Renovated in 2004, La Scala first opened in 1778 and has been the opening venue for many famous operas.
+Attending an opera in La Scala is a top experience for opera fans, but you'll need to book in advance.
+If you can't make it for a performance, La Scala's museum has a collection of musical instruments and portraits and busts of musicians.
+You can even view the auditorium from boxes and the backstage area.

 Galleria Vittorio Emanuele II, built in 1867, is a huge glass-roofed shopping arcade lined with elegant shops, bars, and restaurants.
 Inside are mosaics with the symbols of the cities forming the newly united Italy.
 Some people consider it good luck to stand on the testicles of the bull of Turin.
 The galleria is built in a cross-shape and links the squares of the Duomo and La Scala.